 As a first responder, you’re regularly called upon to assist those impacted by a critical event, including members of the public, as well as colleagues.
-This course breaks down the basic concepts and skills involved in communication and helping others, including interpersonal communication principles and methods; skills such as empathy, clarifying, summarizing and paraphrasing; the helping process; the principles of helping (self-determination, equal relationships, dignity and respect); and the differences between counselling and helping skills.
+This course breaks down the basic concepts and skills involved in communication and helping others.
+You will learn interpersonal communication principles and methods including skills such as empathy, clarifying, summarizing and paraphrasing.
+This course will also introduce the helping process, and the principles of helping (self-determination, equal relationships, dignity and respect) as well as the differences between counselling and helping skills.

 Communication and Helping Skills